top of page

 Electrical Connections

-If your towbar has a socket for trailer lights (most do), the MOT includes a check of the electrical connections.
+If your towbar has a socket for trailer lights, the MOT includes a check of the electrical connections.
 The tester will:

 • Ensure the socket is securely fitted